kensanangelo/table-tennis-scoreboard/README.md

 ## Setup

 -  You have to run npm install in root and /client separately before using any commands (they have separate node_module folders)
--  To get players, you have to connect to the test DB - Copy the config-sample.json file to a new file called config.json - Replace the "connectionString" data with the one in "**TESTDB**URL"
+-  To get players, you have to connect to the test DB
+-  Create a .env file and put the following code
+   -  `serverToken=102nf238971`
+   -  `connectionString=mongodb+srv://bvAdmin:password@cluster0-4n1y8.mongodb.net/scoreboard?retryWrites=true&w=majority`

 ## Scripts